 Mormon settlers founded the towns of Manassa, Sanford, Ephraim and Richfield.
 They built a central village where everyone resided and was surrounded by fields where people worked.
 The farms ranged from 80 to 160 acres.
 The Mormons prospered introducing and growing hardy varieties of spring wheat, barley and oats in the valley.
 They also established large and extensive canal systems learned from the existing acequia systems.

-The Japanese/Americans moved to the valley in the 1920s and introduced truck farming.
+The Japanese-Americans moved to the valley in the 1920s and introduced truck farming.
 The valley’s abundant sunshine and cool summers made growing lettuce, spinach, cabbage, carrots, peas and cauliflower particularly profitable.
-The success of the Japanese-American farmers were so successful that at one time 90% of the spinach marketed in the U.S. came from the San Luis Valley.
+The success of the Japanese-American farmers was so successful that at one time 90% of the spinach marketed in the U.S. came from the San Luis Valley.

 Railroads were a necessary component to success in agriculture.
-The Denver and Rio Grande Railroad built a narrow gauge over La Veta pass in 1877 and the extension and to the new railroad town of Alamosa was completed in June of 1878.
+The Denver and Rio Grande Railroad built a narrow gauge over La Veta pass in 1877.
+The extension to the new railroad town of Alamosa was completed in June of 1878.
 The railroad shipped in whole buildings from Garland City and aligned them along the tracks facing the train depot to form the new destination.
 Railroad construction later connected Alamosa to La Jara, Antonito, over Cumbres Pass to Chama, to Durango and Santa Fe.
 Passenger trains arrived and departed daily to Santa Fe, Denver, Salida, Durango, and Creede.
-Goods could now be sold and shipped out carrying ore, lumber, cattle, sheep and farm products.
+Goods could now be sold and shipped out including ore, lumber, cattle, sheep and farm products.